taxprofiler/taxpasta/docs/tutorials/deepdive.md

-also not comparable, thus in `taxpasta` we only retain columns that are conceptually comparable, i.e., taxonomy identifiers and counts. `taxpasta` also therefore does not (directly) support merging _across_ classifiers/profilers (although you can try), as this needs to be done in a careful and mindful manner.
+also not comparable, thus in `taxpasta` we only retain columns that are conceptually comparable, i.e., taxonomy identifiers and counts. `taxpasta` also therefore does not (directly) support merging _across_ classifiers/profilers as this needs to be done in a careful and mindful manner.
 We provide examples of how to do this carefully using R and Python in the corresponding [How to Merge Across Classifiers](/how-tos/) section.